 Like olive oil, canola oil is high in heart-healthy monounsaturated fats whilst keeping it low in the saturated fats department.
 Canola oil also uniquely contains alpha-linolenic acid.
 This is a plant-based omega-3 fatty-acid similar to the omega-3 fatty acids found in fish.

-Low-fat vegetable spreads and margarine with no added plant sterols are used on bread and for cooking as common replacements to their dairy-counterpart, butter.
+Low-fat vegetable spreads and margarine with no added plant sterols are used on bread and for cooking.
+This is used as common replacement to butter.